 Care for dry mouth

-Your doctor may be able to prescribe a medicine to help stimulate saliva production.
-There are also a number of self-help measures you can try.
+There are a number of self-help measures you can try.

-- Suck sugar-free lollies to stimulate the production of saliva.
-Remember to limit their use, as too much of the sugar substitute can cause diarrhoea.
+- Suck sugar-free sweets or chew sugar-free gum to stimulate saliva production.
+Limit their use, as too much of the sugar substitute can cause diarrhoea (runny poos).

-- Avoid alcohol, caffeine and smoking, all of which make a dry mouth worse.
+- Avoid alcohol, caffeine and smoking, as these make a dry mouth worse.

 - Try over-the-counter saliva substitutes or oral moisturisers.